madicen/jj-tui/README.md

 ### 5. Ticket Integration (Jira, Codecks & GitHub Issues)
 - View assigned tickets from Jira, Codecks cards, or GitHub Issues
-- Create branches from tickets with auto-named bookmarks
+- Create a **bookmark on your current commit** from a ticket (Enter) — keeps your work and description intact
-- PR titles auto-populated from ticket info
+- PR titles and commit description placeholders auto-populated from ticket info
-- Commit descriptions pre-populated with ticket IDs (Codecks)
 - Change ticket status directly from the TUI (In Progress, Done, etc.)
-- Open tickets directly in browser
+- Open tickets in the browser
 - Consistent layout with description placeholders

 ### 6. Repository Monitoring